ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 T should be some kind of global name, something that could be accessed with `#include` in various places.
 Referring to the examples above, choices for `T` might be `shape_source` the table or `proc_that_returns_a_shape` the procedure.

-Note: it's always possible make a fake procedure that returns a result to sort of "typedef" a shape name.  e.g.
+>NOTE: it's always possible make a fake procedure that returns a result to sort of "typedef" a shape name.  e.g.

 ```sql
 declare proc my_shape() (id integer not null, name text);